Quivers, Flow Trees, and Log Curves: Introduction

 Log Gromov--Witten theory, developed by Abramovich--Chen and Gross--Siebert \cite{logGWbyAC,logGW}, provides a framework to enumerate algebraic curves in an algebraic variety $X$ having prescribed tangency conditions along a divisor $D \subset X$ which is allowed to have particular types of singularities -- typically we consider normal crossing divisors.
 Generalizing the notion of a stable map $f: C\to X$ to the log setting amounts to endowing all spaces with (fine, saturated) log structures and lift all morphisms to morphisms of log spaces -- see \S \ref{sec_log_trop_review} for a brief review of log schemes and stable log maps.

 The additional data of a log structure on a variety $X$ encodes combinatorial information which is used to define a cone complex associated to $X$, referred to as the \emph{tropicalization} of $X$.
 This makes it feasible to count log curves in terms of their tropical counterparts.
 In \cite{NS}, Nishinou-Siebert used toric degenerations and log deformation theory to prove a correspondence theorem between counts of genus $0$ complex curves in $d$-dimensional toric varieties and counts of tropical curves in $\RR^d$.
-More precisely, the main result of \cite{NS} provides a correspondence between counts of stable log maps to counts of rigid tropical trees.
+More precisely, the main result of \cite{NS} provides a correspondence between counts of stable log maps and counts of rigid tropical trees.
 To obtain such a correspondence, one considers log curves generically contained in the big torus orbit of the toric variety and with generically trivial log structure.

 In the present paper, given a quiver with $d$ vertices, we prove a correspondence theorem between counts of log curves in $d$-dimensional toric varieties and tropical counts associated to $(d-2)$-dimensional families of tropical curves in $\RR^d$ obtained as universal deformations of the attractor flow trees.
-The main difference with the set-up of \cite{NS} is that for $d \geq 3$, the relevant log curves are entirely contained in the toric boundary divisor, have generically non-trivial log structures, and correspond to non-rigid tropical curves moving in non-trivial $(d-2)$-dimensional families.
+A key and major difference with the set-up of \cite{NS} is that for $d \geq 3$, the relevant log curves are entirely contained in the toric boundary divisor, have generically non-trivial log structures, and correspond to non-rigid tropical curves moving in non-trivial $(d-2)$-dimensional families.

 We now describe more precisely our log-tropical correspondence theorem.
 As in \S\ref{sec_dt_intro}, we fix a quiver $Q$, with set of vertices $Q_0$ of cardinality $d$, and let $\omega$ be the skew-symmetric form on $N$ as in \eqref{Eq: Euler form}.
 We denote